 This is part of a series of videos created to help the school celebrate its 40th anniversary.

-Video recording: Florence Ha (footage from the balcony) & Stephen Richards (footage from the floor) with additional shots by Natalie Liu, Joanne Tse & Albert Tsang
+Video recording: Florence Ha (footage from the balcony) & STR(footage from the floor) with additional shots by Natalie Liu, Joanne Tse & Albert Tsang

 The conductor is Mr Chiu Kai-keung.
 Our music department head, Ms Lee Siu-mei, is also instrumental in helping the band and orchestra prepare for competitions and performances.
 The ensembles performed twice, with the second performances being the ones featured in the videos (though I also included footage from the first performance).